 1. Dependent exemption

-Your child is also likely to be your dependent and eligible for the dependent exemption.
+For tax years prior to 2018, your child was likely your dependent and eligible for the dependent exemption.
 An exemption, much like a deduction, reduces your taxable income, which can lower your tax obligation.

-The IRS changes exemption amounts periodically.
-Qualifying children must be under 19 years of age at the end of the year to qualify (under 24 for students).
-If the qualifying child is permanently disabled, the age restriction does not apply.
+Children qualifying for the dependent exemption had to be under 19 years of age at the end of the year to qualify (under 24 for students).
+If the qualifying child was permanently disabled, the age restriction didn't apply.

 - Under age 17 at the end of the year